 Many people flock to Florida for its beaches, but another unique draw is its high concentration of freshwater springs.
 Florida has over 700 freshwater springs with most of them located in the north central part of the state.
-For our first Florida Springs experience, we decided to check out Manatee Springs which is a first magnitude spring that flows directly into the Suwanee River.
+For our first Florida Springs experience, we decided to check out Manatee Springs State Park which features a first magnitude spring that flows directly into the Suwanee River.
 Because the temperature of the spring stays 73 degrees year-round, manatees swim up the river to this spring haven when the ocean temperature is colder.
 Therefore, you have a good chance of seeing manatees in the winter months when ocean temperatures are at their lowest.

 The spring looks like a swamp from a distance, with cypress trees growing around it, but as you get closer you can see the waters are crystal clear.
 When we were there it was an unseasonably warm March so unfortunately the manatees had already left for the ocean.
 However, with the spring being 73 degrees it was warm enough for us to swim in, so we grabbed our swimsuits and snorkeled around in its clear waters.
 The spring itself is 25 feet deep and has a pool that extends 75 feet across.
 The deepest part of the spring has a sandy bottom, submerged logs and a noticeably strong boil (where water emerges from the source, developing eddies as it rises).